Skip to main content

 7.4.6.3.
 Deductible expenses

-The total amount to be deducted for these expenses may not exceed, for each asset or right, the amount of the full income obtained.
+The total amount to be deducted for these expenses may not exceed, for each asset or right, the amount of the gross income obtained.
 The excess can be deducted in the following four years.

 • Amounts accrued by third parties as a result of personal services.